 While the detective work propels the plot, the action scenes are a thrill ride all their own.
 The fights are depicted in long lingering shots, with Batman wading through each one with efficient ferocity.
 The use of light and shadow heightens the drama of the face-punchy awesomeness.

-One of the film’s highlights is when Batman does something we’ve seen him do a million times before, like leaping from ridiculous heights or taking a big hit, it’s clear from Pattinson’s wince that this is the first time he’s done it.
+One of The Batman’s highlights is when he does something we’ve seen him do a million times before, like leaping from ridiculous heights or taking a big hit, it’s clear from Pattinson’s wince that this is the first time he’s done it.
 Suddenly, a superhero cliche transforms into a truly perilous and thrilling moment.

 An apocalyptic car chase is maybe the most thrilling of all.
 Rather than a high-tech roadster or a city-conquering tank, Pattinson’s Batman drives a car that looks as insane as he is.
 Only blood-red taillights and hellish flame illuminate this demonic hot rod as it races to devour its prey.
 It’s a fantastic highlight in a gloriously intense movie.